garysweaver/irie/README.md

   # Default number of records to return if using the page request function.
   self.number_of_records_in_a_page = 15

+  # In most cases the request param 'id' means primary key.
+  # You'd set this to false if id is used for something else other than primary key.
+  self.id_is_primary_key_param = true

 end
 ```

-You may want to put any configuration in an initializer like `config/initializers/restful_json.rb`.
+You may want to put any configuration in an initializer like `config/initializers/actionize.rb`.

 ### Controller Configuration